fohrloop/venvlink/README.md

 ### 🏗️✔️relocating projects
 If you want to be able to relocate projects on hard disk (on same machine) by just copy-pasting them, even with virtual environments.

-### 🔑🎯 activating like you've always done
+### 🔑🎯 centralized, but with an `activate` script

-If you want to have centralized virtual environments, but would still want to activate them as you have always done: with
+If you want to have centralized virtual environments, but would want to activate them, without having to remember the name of the virtual environment, just by running

 ```
 ./venv/Scripts/activate
 ```
 The `activate` script in your project folder is just a proxy ("link") for the real `activate` script located elsewhere.
-There is *no need to remember the name* of the virtual environment as with some other virtual environment management tools.